Human-AI-Interaction-Projects/EatIt_Health_Application/README.md

 # FoodIdentifierApp
 Android application with TensorFlow Lite incorporation to identify foods and track nutrition facts

-\nBy Michael Kim and Vivek Jain
+By Michael Kim and Vivek Jain